wolberlab/OpenMMDL/docs/tutorial_export_workflow.rst

    :figwidth: 725px
    :align: center

-To prepare files for use in another molecular dynamics workflow, select the **Export Workflow** option.
+To prepare files for use in another molecular dynamics workflow, select the **Prepare and Export for Other Workflows** option.

 Preparing the Input Structure
 -----------------------------